precisely/gene-panel-curation/genes/GRIK3.md

 # Overview

 The GRIK3 gene creates a protein that helps form receptors for the transmitter [glutamate.](https://www.nimh.nih.gov/health/educational-resources/brain-basics/brain-basics.shtml)  Problems creating or absorbing glutamate are linked to [schizophrenia, depression, and memory problems.](https://www.nimh.nih.gov/health/educational-resources/brain-basics/brain-basics.shtml)  Sustained exposure to excess glutamate in CFS patients causes sickness, neurotoxicity, stress, and peripheral nervous sensitivity.
-Currently, GRIK3 variants are linked to recurrent [major depressive disorder](), [developmental delays](https://www.ncbi.nlm.nih.gov/pubmed/24449200/), and a [30% increase]() in the [risk]() for [schizophrenia.](https://www.ncbi.nlm.nih.gov/pubmed/19921975/) [4][5][6][9]
+Currently, GRIK3 variants are linked to recurrent [major](https://www.ncbi.nlm.nih.gov/pubmed/16958029) [depressive disorder](https://www.ncbi.nlm.nih.gov/pubmed/19221446/), [developmental delays](https://www.ncbi.nlm.nih.gov/pubmed/24449200/), and a [30% increase](https://www.ncbi.nlm.nih.gov/pubmed/25054019?dopt=Abstract) in the [risk](https://www.ncbi.nlm.nih.gov/pubmed/11986986) for [schizophrenia.](https://www.ncbi.nlm.nih.gov/pubmed/19921975/)

 This gene is located on chromosome 1.
 The protein it creates acts in your brain and nervous system.
 <body highlight brain>

 # What are some common variants in the gene?

-There is one well known variant in this gene: T928G (Ser310Ala) polymorphism [1][6][9]
+There is one well known variant in this gene: [T928G](https://www.ncbi.nlm.nih.gov/gene?Db=gene&Cmd=ShowDetailView&TermToSearch=2899) [(Ser310Ala)](https://www.ncbi.nlm.nih.gov/pubmed/11986986) [polymorphism](https://www.ncbi.nlm.nih.gov/pubmed/25054019?dopt=Abstract)

 This variant is a change at a specific point in the GRIK3 gene from thymine (T) to guanine (G), resulting in incorrect protein formation.
 This substitution of a single nucleotide is known as a missense variant.

 # What does this mean?
 (Homozygous variant)

-In the gene family of glutamate receptors, there is a T/G polymorphism at codon 928 in the ionotropic glutamate receptor kainite 3 gene (GRIK3) that causes a serine to alanine change at position 310 in the extracellular N terminus of the protein.[4]
+In the gene family of glutamate receptors, [there is a T/G polymorphism at codon 928 in the ionotropic glutamate receptor kainite 3 gene (GRIK3) that causes a serine to alanine change at position 310 in the extracellular N terminus of the protein.](https://www.ncbi.nlm.nih.gov/pubmed/19221446/)

 # What is the effect of this variant?
 (Homozygous variant)        	 (no severity)